 - Contact the Advising & Counseling Center to find out about CCRI majors and course requirements.

-- Inquire about CCRI’s Cooperative Education program, Internship options, and Mentoring possibilities.
+- Inquire about CCRI’s Jobs and Internships program.
 The former will provide opportunities that will enhance your education and career

 - Review CCRI’s Graduate Career Placement and Transfer Report to get information on graduate employment, salaries earned, and to learn which RI/New

 - Consider the pros and cons of your various options.
 If you’ve followed the suggested

 steps and still need help deciding on a major, don’t hesitate to seek assistance from